 BVI Company Law - BVI Business Companies Act 2004

 The BVI’s International Business Companies Act has become one of the most widely-used corporate statutes with over six hundred thousand IBCs incorporated under it.
-The new corporate statute for the BVI called the BVI Business Companies Act 2004 came into force on 1 January 2005.
+The BVI's new corporate statute, the BVI Business Companies Act 2004, came into force on 1 January 2005.
 This single statute allows for the incorporation of international offshore companies.

 Guide to the BVI Business Companies Act

-Your BVI company name cannot be the same as another BVI company’s name, or be offensive.
-The BVI Business Companies Act new regulations provide for the use of foreign character names which must also be approved by the Registrar.
+Your BVI company name cannot be the same as another BVI company’s name or be offensive.
+The BVI Business Companies Act's new regulations allow the use of foreign character names which must also be approved by the Registrar.

 Division 3 – Company Names